-If you prefer more balanced kava, check out the micronized powder from Gold Bee, or the Samoa Ava kava from Kalm with Kava.
+If you prefer a more balanced kava, check out the micronized powder from Gold Bee, or the Samoa Ava kava from Kalm with Kava.
 If you want a heavy hitter, you can’t beat the Papua New Guinea Madang Short by Root of Happiness.

 If you’re in Australia or New Zealand, check out the selection at Kava Society instead.